Why do we bother to volunteer? What’s the pay off? We ask lots of “what’s in it for me” questions in other areas of our life.

 Children have a moral right to be loved.
 S. Matthew Lia, New York University If all children have a moral right to be loved, then I and I imagine you have let them down.
 Absolutely, there have been times I have let my children down in the love department.
 They were when I was also letting […]

-Daniel Goleman is the author of Emotional Intelligence as well as Social Intelligence: The New Science of Human Relationships published in 2006.
-In Social Intelligence, he does a thorough job of describing research that supports the idea that we, humans, are hard-wired for connection.
-Overview: Related to the topic of Social Intelligence, Goleman discusses its […]
+Daniel Goleman is the author of Emotional Intelligence:why it can matter more than IQ as well as Social Intelligence: A New Science of Human Relationships published in 2006.
+In Social Intelligence, Goleman describes research that supports the idea that we, humans, are hard-wired for connection.
+Overview: Related to the topic of social intelligence, Goleman discusses its relationship […]

 Almost every week I hear a client or others talk about a relationship they might end.
 “She drives me crazy!
 Negative talking about her nasty sister, on and on.”
 Should you ditch the, so called, negative people in your life?
 According to motivational guru, Jim Rohn, “You are the average of the five people you […]